Stan Musial: Legacy

-In May 2011, the Pennsylvania State Senate changed the name of the bridge that carries the C. Vance Deicas Memorial Highway (S.R.
-1077) over the Monongahela River from Donora-Monessen Bridge to Stan Musial Bridge after Musial, who was a native of the area.
+In May 2011, the Pennsylvania State Legislature changed the name of the bridge Donora-Monessen Bridge over the Monongahela River from to Stan Musial Bridge after the Donora native.

 In October 2013, the St. Louis Fire Department started operating a fireboat named after Musial.

 In July 2013, the new Interstate 70 bridge over the Mississippi River between Illinois and Missouri at St. Louis received the official name of Stan Musial Veterans Memorial Bridge.
 In 2013, the Bob Feller Act of Valor Award honored Musial as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.
-The Stan Musial Lifetime Achievement Award was named in his honor.
+Major League Baseball’s Stan Musial Lifetime Achievement Award was named in his honor.